Signs of the Swarm: Departure of CJ McCreery and Vital Deprivation (2018–2020)

-In 2018, vocalist CJ McCreery departed Signs of the Swarm to join New Jersey–based deathcore act Lorna Shore, after their original vocalist Tom Barber departed to join Chelsea Grin.
+In 2018, vocalist CJ McCreery departed Signs of the Swarm to join New Jersey–based deathcore act Lorna Shore, after their vocalist, Tom Barber, departed to join Chelsea Grin.
 The band issued a statement addressing McCreery's departure, saying the decision was mutual and stating "we wish him the best of luck in his future endeavors."
 They were briefly supported by Improvidence vocalist David Simonich and ex-Beyond Deviation vocalist Matthew Krawchuk while on tour with bands such as Traitors, Aborted, and Lorna Shore.
 Simonich would be announced as their permanent vocalist later that year.

 Signs of the Swarm's third album, entitled Vital Deprivation, was released on October 11, 2019, serving as Simonich's debut with them as well as drummer Jimmy Pino's last album with them.
 It continued the sound they had previously explored on The Disfigurement of Existence.
 Some reviews were mixed, stating that the vocals drowned out the music in the mix.
 Pino departed the band early the next year, causing another change which saw Jacob Toy switch to playing bass, and Bobby Crow return to his original position as drummer.